St. Augustine's Church (Bronx)

 The Church of St. Augustine was a Roman Catholic parish church under the authority of the Roman Catholic Archdiocese of New York.
 It was located at 1183 Franklin Avenue between East 167th Street and East 168th Street in the Morrisania neighborhood of the Bronx, New York City.
-The church was closed in 2011 and demolished in 2013.
+St. Augustine's merged with Our Lady of Victory to form the parish of St. Augustine - Our Lady of Victory.
+St. Augustine's was closed in 2011 and demolished in 2013.